Kaniska1/QR-Code-Generator/README.md

 # QR-Code-Generator
-Simple QR code generator website.
+Simple QR code generator.
 Built to apply &amp; practice some concepts

 ## 🚀 How to Use